Northern Territory History Grants

 - Recipients will be required to acknowledge the assistance provided by the NTAS.

-- Grant payments can only be processed on receipt of a signed Grant Agreement, an Australian Business Number (ABN) or Statement by Supplier if an organisation does not have an ABN, and a signed Recipient Created Tax Invoice Authority form (where applicable).
+- Grant payments can only be processed on receipt of a signed Grant Agreement, a Vendor Creation/ Amendment form, and an ATO Statement by Supplier form if not registered for GST.

 - Funding in each year of the Grants program is subject to the appropriation of funds through the normal NT Government budget process.